efJerryYang/hitsz-taste/README.md

 ### Encrypt password

-- Run the `encrypted_password.py` script to encrypt your database password and generate a `application.properties` template:
+- Run the `encrypted_password.py` script to encrypt your database password and generate a `application.properties` template.
+The template will be stored in the classpath `src/main/resources/` by running the script:

     ```shell
     python encrypted_password.py